danielholmes/coc-base-analyser/README.md

 ## TH8 TODO Rules once traps available
  - spring trap locations (resting on defenses)
- - skele traps not lurable
+ - skele traps should be on ground and not triggerable during cc lure
  - skele traps + air traps not within dgb positions (gives info for cleanup if first hit was with air)
  - 3 viable DGB spots (more difficult)
  - farm wars - teslas in diff compartment for gowipe
+ - trash buildings in front of all outer ring defenses

 ## TH9 Rules